badenh/mlbox/docs/tutorials/create-mlcube.md

 # Platform configuration files define where and how runners run MLCubes.
 This configuration file defines a Docker
 # runtime for MLCubes.
 One field need to be updated here - `container.image`.
 This platform file defines local docker
 # execution environment.
-# MLCube Docker runner uses image name to either `pull` or `build` a docker image.
+# The MLCube Docker runner uses image name to either `pull` or `build` a docker image.
 The rule is the following:
 #   - If the following file exists (`build/Dockerfile`), Docker image will be built.
 #   - Else, docker runner will pull a docker image with the specified name.
 # Users provide platform files using `--platform` command line argument.